dn-m/Plan/AbstractMusicalModel.md

 ### Database extraction

-To reconstruct a given `Event`, we can iterate through the `events` array, and then query each `Attribution` type for the existence of each `Event`.
+To reconstruct a given `Event`, we can iterate through an array of `Event` values, and then query each `Attribution` type for the existence of each `Event`.

 ```Swift
 for event in events {